-Maps depicting changes in groundwater-level altitudes in the Chicot, Evangeline, and Jasper aquifers were constructed for the period of record available for each of the aquifers; data are from 1977 to 2019 for the Chicot and Evangeline aquifers and from 2000 to 2019 for the Jasper aguifer.
-Groundwaterlevel-change maps were constructed by contouring the set of mapped point values, computed either as the difference in groundwater-level altitude at each well for which a groundwater-level measurement was made in 2019 and in the historical year, or as the difference in the groundwaterlevel altitude at that point in 2019 and the groundwaterlevel altitude on a gridded surface of the historical year groundwater-level-altitude map (Gabrysch, 1979; Kasmarek and Houston, 2007).
-Gridded-surface values (rather than actual measured values) for the historical year were only used to compute differences (mapped point values) if the wells measured in 2019 did not exist in 1977 (for the Chicot and Evangeline aquifers) or 2000 (for the Jasper aquifer).
-The datasets of groundwater-level-change values (difference between 2019 and historical year groundwater-level-altitude values) are available in Ramage and Shah (2019) and Ramage and Braun (2019).
+Maps depicting changes in groundwater-level altitudes in the Chicot, Evangeline, and Jasper aquifers were constructed for the period of record available for each of the aquifers; data are from 1977 to 2020 for the Chicot and Evangeline aquifers and from 2000 to 2020 for the Jasper aquifer.
+Groundwater-level-change maps were constructed by contouring the set of mapped point values, computed either as the difference in groundwater-level altitude at each well for which a groundwater-level measurement was made in 2020 and in the historical year (1977 or 2000) or as the difference in the groundwater-level altitude at that point in 2020 and the groundwater-level altitude on a gridded surface of the historical year groundwater-level-altitude map (Gabrysch, 1979; Kasmarek and Houston, 2007).
+Gridded-surface values (rather than actual measured values) for the historical year were only used to compute differences (mapped point values) if the wells measured in 2020 did not exist in 1977 (for the Chicot and Evangeline aquifers) or 2000 (for the Jasper aquifer).
+The datasets of groundwater-level-change values (difference between 2020 and historical year groundwaterlevel-altitude values) are available in Ramage (2020) and Ramage and Braun (2020).